mesosphere/marathon/tests/integration/README.md

 - start zookeeper
 - start mesos local
 - start a marathon instance

+Before the suite runs even if useExternalSetup is true:

 - start a local http service
 - register the test driver as event callback listener
 - provide a facade, to interact with the marathon instance